briang123/athlete-calculations/README.md

 ## Fake Race Results Data API

-The API provides you with an array of 30 race results you can use.
-The results data is came from a real race, but the names were replaced with random names from a random name generator.
-We also took the liberty of parsing the hours, minutes, and seconds from the result race results to make it easier to get at the individual time parts.
+We provide mock race results that contain 30 individual's 5K race results that you can use to test with your own development efforts.
+We also took the liberty of parsing the hours, minutes, and seconds from the race results to make it easier to get at the individual time parts.
+Feel free to use this data for testing pulling race results information and testing with your own codebase. _If you'd like to see any other mock data as part of the API, open an issue and provide a suggestion_.

 ```js
 import { fake5kRaceResults } from 'athlete-calculations';